Hagan-Graham Creeks

 The Hagan-Graham Watershed is one of the largest on the Saanich Peninsula, spanning almost half of the Municipality of Central Saanich.
 The watershed is made up of two streams:

 • Hagan Creek has several small tributaries and originates in the north from Mt.
-Newton, and,
+Newton.

 • Graham Creek originates just south of the Central Saanich border in the area between West Saanich Road and Old West Saanich Road.